 Laurier's Bachelor of Education program is highly progressive and future-oriented.
 Our courses blend 21st-century skills and global perspectives with a focus on the diverse needs of children and youth in today's schools.
 The integration of varied technologies within course content enables our Teacher Education Candidates to select and use their perfect tool for learning.
-Indigenous content and ways of knowing pervase all of our courses, and teacher candidates may choose to pursue certificates in the Arts, Healthy Living, STEM (Science, Technology, Engineering and Math) or in Glocal (Global and Local) Social and Environmental Justice perspectives.
+Indigenous content and ways of knowing pervade all of our courses, and teacher candidates may choose to pursue certificates in the Arts, Healthy Living, STEM (Science, Technology, Engineering and Math) or in Glocal (Global and Local) Social and Environmental Justice perspectives.
 Finally, all of this comes to life in 40 weeks of practical experience in classrooms or other learning contexts.

-The Faculty of Education at Wilfrid Laurier University is committed to utilizing and researching collective and inclusive approaches that address the complex challenges associated with teaching and learning.
+The Faculty of Education at Laurier is committed to utilizing and researching collective and inclusive approaches that address the complex challenges associated with teaching and learning.
 We actively build authentic and meaningful connections, collaborations and partnerships with our students and our community.

 Laurier’s full-time, two-year Bachelor of Education (BEd) program is designed to prepare you for teaching primary and junior levels (Grades K-6), or junior and intermediate levels (Grades 4-10).
 Our program has strong links with four local school boards, and you’ll spend at least two days each week in a Professional Development School (PDS) placement throughout two years, in addition to your five block practicum placements.
 You’ll regularly link the theory you’ll learn in your university classes to the teaching experiences of your placements.

 Laurier’s Faculty of Education fosters excellence in teacher education and scholarship through inquiry, reflection and collaborative sustained partnerships in learning.